+NORTHWESTERN DIVISION

-DAHO-SCM, James L. Young, W7ACN, W7JL-This is the first report from your new SCM, and he will appreciate the cooperation of everyone in his section in bringing the section to the front.
+T DAHO-SCM, James L. Young, W7ACN, W7JL -This is the first report from your new SCM, and he will appreciate the cooperation of everyone in his section in bringing the section to the front.
 W7ACN has been traveling this summer, doing photographic work with W7ACK but he hopes to be on as soon as he gets a lot of work off his hands.
 W7ACK-W7ALI is the instructor of the Nampa High School Radio Class which has 25 pupils.
 W7HK is the call of the school station and it will be on regularly during school hours, with plenty of ops.
 W7IO, one of the oldest of Idaho's old timers, will be on all winter with a pair of 852's on nearly all the ham bands.
 W7ABB and W8IY are the only active ORS to hand in a traffic total this month.
 W7AOC, ex-9BKH, is on regularly in Boise, and W7AOC, ex-9BKH, is on regularly in Boise, and is after DX and what-have-you with a 71⁄2 watter.
 W7YA, another Idaho school station, is on again with a radio class of seven and some good ops hind it.
 The school no longer owns KFAU.
-W? hind it.
-The school no longer owns KFAU.
-W7UJ, of Eugene is the new op for the new KFAU and he will be on all winter, using his ham set, W7YA is putting in a 500 with ham set at the Idaho State Fair.
-W7ST-W7ALD, our last SCM, is going to Eugene to school where he will also operate KORE, W7AMG, formerly of Eugene, will be on in Boise this winter looking for DX and traffic.
-W7EJ is on the air.
+W7 be-W7UJ. of Eugene is the new op for the new KFAU.
+W7UJ, of Eugene is the new op for the new KFAU and he will be on all winter, using his ham set.
+W7YA is putting in a 500 watt ham set at the Idaho State Fair.
+W7ST-W7ALD, our last SCM, is Idaho State Fair.
+W7ST-W7ALD, our last SCM, is going to Eugene to school where he will also operate KORE.
+W7AMG, formerly of Eugene, will be on in Boise this winter looking for DX and traffic.
+WTEJ is on the air.
 W7AFK is getting a set going and will be on steady this winter.
-W7IY got R7 from oz-260 two nights in succession.
+W7IY got R7 from oz-2GO two nights in succession.
 He is using 7000 and 3500 with a fifty.
-W7ACK-W7ALI will be on all winter, also with a fiver and 210 in parallel, We fear that W7ZN has quit us.
+W7ACK-W7ALI will be on all winter, also with a fiver and 210 in parallel.
+We fear that W7ZN has quit us.
 W7CJ is on quite a bit.

-Traffic: W7IY 29.
-W7ABB 21.
+Traffic: W7IY 29, W7ABB 21.